aws/codecatalyst-blueprints/packages/blueprints/web-app/README.md

   For more information on AWS Lambda, see the
   [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)

-- IAM Role(s) - A resource for securely controlled access to AWS
+- IAM role(s) - A resource for securely controlled access to AWS

   For more information on IAM, see the
   [AWS IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)